mirage/mirage-perf/README.md

 + `address` is the IP address of the XenServer.
 + `password` is the root password for the XenServer.
 + `library` is the name of the MirageOS library for the performance test, e.g., `tcpip` tests the @mirage/tcpip library.
-+ `duration` Performance regression testing continues for the duration time for the maximum of 200,000 packets.
++ `duration` specifies when statistics should be retrieved from the server; the test runs to a maximum of 200,000 packets.